Skip to main content

 Threat Assessment and Reporting Threat Assessment and Reporting

-Identifying, reporting, and addressing concerning student behaviors and other suspicious activities can help stop violence before it occurs.
-One practice schools may consider is the use of well-trained and diverse multidisciplinary school threat assessment teams.
+Schools may also consider the use of well-trained and diverse multidisciplinary school threat assessment teams.
 These teams should include certified mental health professionals and the approach should include providing the supports and interventions students need when they need them.

 Filter Resources